rimelek/learn-docker/pages/intro/docker.rst

 with the container.

 - **net**: The container will not get a virtual network.
-  Localhost inside the container will the same as localhost on the host operating system.
+  Localhost inside the container will be the same as localhost on the host operating system.
 - **uts**: When you enter the container you will see that the hostname in the prompt is the same as you can see on the host.
 Without this, the container had a random hash as hostname.
 - **pid**: The container can see every process running on the host and not just inside the container.